Menu

 First you should apply for admission to the University of Canterbury, where your previous qualifications will be assessed by our Admissions team.

-Applicants who are based overseas, or who have completed their qualifications outside of NZ, are encouraged to apply for admission at least 2 months prior to the programme application deadline.
-Any applications which are received after the deadline will not be able to be considered
+Applicants who are based overseas, or who have completed their qualifications outside of NZ, are encouraged to apply for admission at least 2 months before the Postgraduate Diploma in Clinical Psychology - PGDipClinPsyc application deadline.
+Any application received after the deadline will not be considered.

-Once this has been confirmed, you should follow the application process for the Clinical Psychology programme.
+Once your admission to UC has been confirmed, you should follow the application process for the PGDipClinPsyc qualification.

-No. This is a taught postgraduate qualification, and is only available at our campus in Christchurch, New Zealand for those selected into the programme.
+No. This is a taught postgraduate qualification, and is only available at our campus in Christchurch, New Zealand for those selected into the qualification.

 Information on fees is available on our website.